verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/server_mode/index.rst

     **telegram body** is flat **JSON** structure.

-    **CMD** could have following values:
+    **CMD** could have following integer values:

     - 0 - command id for **get critical path**
     - 1 - command id for **highlight selected path elements**

     JOB_ID - is unique id for a task.

-    .. note:: telegram body itself could be compressed with zlib, to minimize amount of data transfered over socket.
+    .. note:: The telegram body itself could be compressed with zlib to minimize the amount of data transferred over the socket.
+      This compression is applied to the response of the 'get critical path report' request.
-      This is done for **get critical path** response.
-The compressor id byte in header sinalize if the telegram body is compressed.
+      The compressor ID byte in the telegram header signals whether the telegram body is compressed.

 Get critical path timing report example
 ---------------------------------------